rkuma183/wilsonmar.github.io/_posts/2016-03-17-machine-learning.md

    platform is built using Java working on
    H2O’s rapid in-memory distributed parallel processing.
    Its models can be visually inspected during training, which is unique to H2O.
-   So they can immediately spot a job that should be stopped and more quickly iterate to find the optimal approach.
+   , so they can immediately spot a job that should be stopped and more quickly iterate to find the optimal approach.

 ## Google Videos